anshumagahlot22/API-Functionality/README.md

 The API has the following endpoints:

-### Retrieve a single product by ID
+### 1. Retrieve a single product by ID - GET /localhost:3000/products/:id
-GET /localhost:3000/products/:id

 This endpoint retrieves a single product by its ID.
 The ID is provided in the URL parameter.
+#### Example Request:
+GET /localhost:3000/products/1234
+#### Example Response:
+HTTP/1.1 200 OK
+Content-Type: application/json
+{
+"id": "1234",
+"name": "Product A",
+"description": "This is product A",
+"price": 19.99
+}

-### Retrieve all products
+### 2. Retrieve all products - GET /localhost:3000/products
-GET /localhost:3000/products

 This endpoint retrieves all products in the database.

-### Update the price of a product by ID
-PATCH /localhost:3000/products/:id

-This endpoint updates the price of a product by its ID.
-The ID is provided in the URL parameter.
-The new price is provided in the request body as a JSON object with a `price` property.

-#### Example Request
+#### Example Request:
 GET /localhost:3000/products

-#### Example Response
+#### Example Response:
 HTTP/1.1 200 OK
 Content-Type: application/json
 [
 {
 "id": "1234",